Allegiant (novel): Plot

 A future dystopian Chicago has a society that defines its citizens by strict conformity to their social and personality-related affiliations with five different factions.
 That removes the threat of anyone exercising independent will and threatening the population's safety again by war or another human-created catastrophe.
 Those who fail the initiation of their particular faction are deemed Factionless and are treated as a lower class and a drain on society.

 After the revelation about their city, Evelyn Johnson-Eaton becomes Chicago's leader, which forces all factions to live equally with the Factionless.
 Confessing their role in the insurgency, Beatrice "Tris" Prior, Christina, and Cara are pardoned.
 Tris learns from Tobias "Four" Eaton about the rebel "Allegiant," who work to restore the faction system.
 Several people are killed in a confrontation between faction members and the Factionless, including Evelyn's right-hand man, Edward.
 Tris is invited to a meeting with the Allegiant whose leaders, Cara and Johanna Reyes, plan to usurp Evelyn and send envoys outside the city.
 Tris is selected for the expedition, alongside Tobias, Cara, Christina, Peter Hayes, Uriah Pedrad, and Tori Wu.
-Tris asks Tobias to free her brother Caleb from execution.
-Tori is killed by the Factionless, and the others escape and meet Tobias's mentor, Amar, who has long been presumed dead.
-They are taken to the Bureau of Genetic Welfare and its leader, David.
+Tris asks Tobias to free her brother Caleb from execution and to bring him along on the journey.
+Tori is killed by the Factionless whilst fleeing the city, and the others escape and meet Tobias's mentor, Amar, who has long been presumed dead.
+They are taken to the Bureau of Genetic Welfare (a part of the US government) and its leader, David.

 David explains that Chicago is walled off from the outside world in an experiment sanctioned by the US government to produce genetically-purer (GP) "Divergents" from the genetically-damaged (GD) population, the result of a failed attempt to correct human genes that led to the "Purity War."
 David gives Tris her mother Natalie's journal that details her life before Chicago.
 She was a refugee from Milwaukee who joined the Bureau and became a volunteer to stop Erudite's killing of Divergents.
 Those rescued included Amar and Tori's brother, George.
-Tobias learns he is not a true Divergent and joins GD Bureau member Nita in a rebellion against the GP staff.
+Tobias learns he is not a true Divergent and joins GD Bureau member Juannita "Nita" in a rebellion against the GP staff.
 Tris is skeptical of the plan but jealous of Nita.
 The GP informant Matthew helps Nita access the Weapon Room and set off a bomb that causes Uriah to be brain-damaged.
 Tris stops Nita's rampage by holding David hostage before she wounds and arrests her.